kevin-insight/byoc/product/index.md

 ## Share and Collaborate

 Cross-district sharing allows you to view curriculum from other districts.
-Don’t reinvent the wheel – identify others’ successes and replicate them.
+Don’t reinvent the wheel—identify others’ successes and replicate them.
 Also, streamline curriculum sharing with administrators and other teachers to ensure overall alignment.

 <img src="holder.js/100%x350/text:Screenshot">